arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 [[git init]]
 ***
 <div class = "answer">
-By initializing the Git repository inside the planets directory, Git will track every file inside planets.
+By initializing the Git repository inside the planets directory with the `git init` command, Git will track every file inside planets.
 </div>
 ***